barrywe7/FlickrViewr/readme.md

  - This data is then mapped in the adapter using data binding.
  - Picasso is used to load the images supplied by FlickrAPI.
 This also uses an LRU cache to store the images.
  - The Android data binding library is used to bind the views.
 Dagger 2 is used for Dependency Injection.
+ - Selecting one of the items in the list will launch a basic detail activity with a (slightly unoptimised) shared transition element animtation
 ### Design patterns used
  - MVP (but also confusingly MVVM).
 Most companies use MVP because it is more established but I prefer MVVM.
 Normally only one of the two would be used.
  - Dependency Injection